 SSN Membership is open to anyone working for one of the major player organisations on, or interested in, sustainable development, climate change or key related work areas.
 SSN currently has over 700 individual members, all of whom work on climate change, sustainability or energy in one of these organisations.
 Please contact Kathryn Duncan if you would like to join.

-The work of SSN is guided by the SSN Steering Group which is made up of 14 members and representatives from the Scottish Government and Keep Scotland Beautiful.
+SSN is guided by the SSN Steering Group which is made up of 14 SSN Members as well as representatives from the Scottish Government and Keep Scotland Beautiful.
 COSLA is represented as an observer on the Steering Group.
-The SSN Steering Group meets regularly to advise the Keep Scotland Beautiful staff team and contribute to the development of the SSN's programme.
+The SSN Steering Group meets regularly to discuss policy developments, advise the SSN Secretariat and agree SSN programme developments.